 - Aprons: cut 2×4 into two 6 inch pieces and two 55 inch pieces.

-- Seat: cut 2x8s into two 50 inch pieces and two 14½ pieces
+- Seat: cut 2x8s into two 50 inch pieces and two 14″ pieces

-Sand all the leg and apron pieces with your orbital sander.
+Make sure to sand all the leg and apron pieces with your orbital sander.

 The Bench Frame

-On the 6 inch pieces of 2×4, using the Kreg Jig, drill two holes facing opposite directions, one on each end.
+First, on the 6 inch pieces of 2×4, using the Kreg Jig, drill two holes facing opposite directions, one on each end.
 See photo for positioning.